 Rip out your carpet, pad, tack strips and a million staples.
 Clean the floor really well.
 Be disgusted at that pile of dirt that was hiding under the carpet pad!
 Yuck!

 It goes very quickly.
-I was worried about being straight so I used a carpenters square just to check every now and then.
+I was worried about the planks being straight so I used a carpenters T-square just to check every now and then.
 I was able to finish this part in about 1/2 hour.

 Be sure not to lean your hand on the paper after you glue it down, or the paper will come up with your hand!